Vir's blog — go fast with readable code!

 There’s a lot to write about std::simd in C++—too much for a single post.
 I’d like to show how std::simd helps solve actual problems.
 Like every tool, it’s not a one-size-fits-all solution.
 Pick the tool that suits the problem.
 And if you already have a good tool for your problem or the auto-vectorizer understands your code just fine 🤷 great, no one is asking you to switch.
 However, maybe I’ll be able to broaden your perspective on its capabilities and the specific challenges it addresses.

-A crucial distinction first: std::simd is not the same as std::experimental::simd (an assumption I’ve seen too often now), so don’t judge C++26’s data-parallel types by benchmarking std::experimental::simd.
+A crucial distinction: std::simd is not the same as std::experimental::simd.
+Don’t judge C++26’s data-parallel types by benchmarking the experimental predecessor.
 There’s a story behind that, but that’s not for today.

 Some Examples

-In this first post—of hopefully many more to come, where I’ll dive into background and vision—I’ll let my preliminary implementation in GCC 16 speak for itself:
+In this first post—of hopefully many more to come—I’ll let the preliminary implementation in GCC 16 speak for itself:

 Every following code example will assume the following setup: